jruels/container-optimization/labs/multi-stage/index.md

-## Create a Dockerfile for the application
+## Dockerfile for the application

-Create a file in your lab directory called `Dockerfile` with the following:
+Review the `Dockerfile` in the lab directory.

 ```dockerfile
 # syntax=docker/dockerfile:1